ten-protocol/go-ten/design/fast_finality.md

 ### Production of light batches

+A light batch is produced on the required cadence to meet the network's soft-finality window of one second.

-On each block, the sequencer's host feeds a set of transactions to the enclave.
+To produce a light batch, the sequencer's host feeds a set of transactions to the enclave.
 The enclave responds by creating a signed and encrypted *light batch*.
 This light batch is formally identical to the rollup of the final design, including a list of the provided transactions and a header including information on the current light batch and the hash of the "parent" light batch.

 The sequencer's host immediately distributes the light batch to all other nodes.
 Unlike in the final design, these light batches are not sent to be included on the L1.